Configuring sensor-specific custom camera settings

 Recording location

-Note: The Camera edge recording location is only available for Axis direct-to-cloud cameras that support SD cards and have firmware version 11.11 or later.
+The camera edge recording location is available only for Axis direct-to-cloud cameras that support SD cards and have firmware version 11.11 or later.

 Video Retention